 Each year Changing Seasons hosts events to raise money for Ending Hunger in Maine.
-Last year all of Maine’s credit unions raised $674,193.48.
+In 2018 all of Maine’s credit unions raised $787,360.68 and Changing Seasons received 2nd place for the highest per member contribution!

 Each July a community BBQ is hosted at the credit union.
 All are welcome for a free meal and donations are collected for Ending Hunger.
-The Darling’s Ice Cream truck is also part of the event along with raffle prizes and giveaways.
-In 2017 we raised over $500 for our cause.
+The Darling’s Ice Cream truck has also been a part of the event along with raffle prizes and giveaways.
+In 2018 we raised over $750 for our cause.

-Bikes and Beans – A Ride to End Hunger
+Bikes, Beans & Mean Machines – A Ride to End Hunger

-The third Saturday in September marks our annual motorcycle ride for Ending Hunger.
+The second Saturday in September marks our annual motorcycle ride for Ending Hunger.
+In 2018 we added a car show.
+Be sure to bring your mean machine or stop by for some great fun!
 This 100 mile ride through the Maine countryside starts at the credit union and ends at a local venue where all riders will enjoy a traditional bean supper, entertainment and raffle prizes.
 T-shirts and give-aways are also provided.

 Ending Hunger Walking Tour